canonical/microcloud/doc/how-to/initialize.md

 # How to initialize MicroCloud

 The {ref}`initialization process <explanation-initialization>` bootstraps the MicroCloud cluster.
-You run the initialization on one of the machines, and it configures the required services on all of the machines that have been joined.
+You run the initialization on one of the machines, and it configures the required components on all of the machines that have been joined.

 ## Pre-initialization requirements